dbwebb-se/mvc/example/symfony-doctrine/README.md

-Run SQL towards the database
+Run SQL toward the database
 ---------------------------

-You can use the console to do pure SQL towards the database.
+You can use the console to do pure SQL toward the database.

 ```
 php bin/console dbal:run-sql 'SELECT * FROM product'